-a.
-Making improvements and/or repairs to existing character-defining features.

-b.
-Add positive elements to the landscape such as forest plantings, fencing, and other features that will contribute to the scenic quality and composition of the landscape.
+- a.
+Making improvements and/or repairs to existing character-defining features. - b.
+Add positive elements to the landscape such as forest plantings, fencing, and other features that will contribute to the scenic quality and composition of the landscape. - c.

-c.
 Remove inappropriate elements in the landscape that deter from the scenic quality of the Byway, such as redundant or unnecessary traffic signage that could be consolidated and other existing improvements that are of a character or materials that are not in keeping with the Byway.

-d.
-Green existing lots within and/or adjacent to the Byway in order to provide better visual buffering and a more compatible relationship between earlier developments within the Byway that do not, or cannot positively contribute to Byway character.

-e.
-Provide new construction in the right location, designed and sited in proper relation to the landscape, constructed of the proper materials, and in a style and massing that is compatible with Byway character and limited in visual density.

-f.
-Utilize enhancement strategies, methods and materials that add to and/ or improve the character-defining features of the Byway and are consistent with the rural character of the area, with the highest priority on those features within Sub-districts 1 and 2.

-g.
-When building or renovating in the viewshed, only provide accents and avoid visual intrusions.

-h.
-Flexible standards should be employed in order to provide access, pedestrian facilities, utilities, stormwater management, grading, drainage, and signage that are consistent with the character of the Byway.
+- d.
+Green existing lots within and/or adjacent to the Byway in order to provide better visual buffering and a more compatible relationship between earlier developments within the Byway that do not, or cannot positively contribute to Byway character. - e.
+Provide new construction in the right location, designed and sited in proper relation to the landscape, constructed of the proper materials, and in a style and massing that is compatible with Byway character and limited in visual density. - f.
+Utilize enhancement strategies, methods and materials that add to and/ or improve the character-defining features of the Byway and are consistent with the rural character of the area, with the highest priority on those features within Sub-districts 1 and 2. - g.
+When building or renovating in the viewshed, only provide accents and avoid visual intrusions. - h.
+Flexible standards should be employed in order to provide access, pe-

 Preservation.
+The act or pro